 The world’s tiger population has been dwindling for decades, leaving many to wonder: how many tigers are left in the world?

-- Discover the Fascinating History of the Oldest City in the World: A Journey Through Time
+- Discover the Majestic Beauty of One of the Wonders of the World: A Journey Through Time and History

 Current Estimated Global Tiger Population